 - Mycolytic enzymes produced by Pseudomonas fluorescens and Trichoderma spp against Phytophthora capsici, the foot rot pathogen of black pepper (Piper nigrum).
 Annals of Microbiology (2005).
 55(2): 45 – 49.

-Dr. Paul served as an Associate Professor for eleven years at Konkuk University in Seoul, South Korea before taking up the position of Associate Professor of Biology with the Truett McConnel University, in the fall of 2018.
-Dr. Paul’s Ph.D. dissertation elucidated the mechanisms involved in beneficial attributes of rhizobacteria in crop plants.
-His postdoctoral work include research in fields of Plant Growth Promoting Rhizobacteria, Microbial Ecology and Microbial salt stress tolerance.
-His interests also include measures of disruption of bacterial communication systems, the so-called Quorum Sensing in bacteria, using Quorum Quenching Phytomolecules.
-Dr. Paul believes that these beneficial microorganisms in the natural environment and Phytomolecules from medicinal plants are liberally packed and deposited by our Creator God into the nature to protect and heal.
+Dr. Paul’s current research at the Sociomicrobiology & Microbial Interactions Laboratory (SMIL) of the school of STEM, are centered on the use of beneficial microorganisms and Quorum Quenching Phytomolecules.
+He believes that these beneficial microorganisms in the natural environment and Phytomolecules from medicinal plants are liberally packed and deposited by Creator God into the nature to protect and to heal.
 God has created everything beautiful and perfect.
-Dr. Paul thinks it’s exciting as a Scientist, to explore what God has prepared for us in this beautiful earth, to heal and for harmony.
+Dr. Paul thinks it’s exciting as a Scientist, to explore what God has created for us in this beautiful earth, to heal and for harmony.

-Paul has been active in campus Christian ministries in preaching the Word of God and he has a passion for serving the Lord especially among the youth.
-He has ministered in Korean, Chinese, Mongolian, African and other multicultural churches.
-He understands that true hope is found in Christ alone and the truth will set people free.
-He believes, It’s the mission of every Christian professor to equip students with faith in Jesus Christ and to raise up a generation, empowered by the Holy Spirit, who will carry the power and presence of God in their lives.
+Dr. Paul believes, every class meeting should be platforms for students to create ideas based on strong foundations of scientific knowledge and spiritual truth.
+The Bible says: “The fear of the Lord is the beginning of wisdom, and knowledge of the Holy One is understanding” (Proverbs 9:10).
+Dr. Paul has been active in campus Christian ministries in preaching the Word of God and he has ministered in Korean, Chinese, Mongolian, African and other multicultural churches.
+He understands that true hope is found in Christ alone and truth will set people free.
+He believes, It’s the mission of a Christian professor to equip students with faith in Jesus Christ and to raise up a generation, empowered by the Holy Spirit, who will carry the presence of God in their personal lives, family, and society.